AntePost/message-analyzer/README.md

 - 'meta': gathers metadata about the provided file (number of messages, chats, messages per chat on average etc.)
 '-q': which query to use.
 Used in '-t filter'.
 If omitted, all queres are performed.
 A list of queries is provided in './regex_queries.js.default'
 '-x': number of top duplicates.
+Used in '-t x-most-duples' '-u': with the flag filters by URL presence, not by a number of words.
 Used in '-t x-most-duples' '-f': which field to filter by.
 Used in '-t field-and-values' '--lemm': whether an input file is lemmatized.
 To set as false: '--lemm=false'.
 It MUST be the last argument.
 Please provide correct option to avoid errors, program does not autodetect lemmatization